Lagatkipruto/simple_shell/README.md

 	$

 Compilation

-	Your shell will be compiled this way:
+My shell will be compiled this way:

 	gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh

 Testing

-	Your shell should work like this in interactive mode:
+My shell should work like this in interactive mode: